vadimkonovod/aisoboi/web systems/SINGAPORE EMBASSY API - README.md

     responses:
       201:
         description: Returned in case time slot was successfully booked.
+        headers:
+          Location:
+            description: relative URL to the booked time slot.
+            example: time-slots/:id
+            type: string
+        body:
+          application/json:
+            example: {
+                       "date": "12-12-2016",
+                       "time": "9:30",
+                       "name": "Kasper Schmeichel"
+                     }

+      409:
+        description: Indicates that the request could not be processed because of conflict in the request.
+        body:
+          application/json:
+            example: {
+                      "code": 409,
+                      "message": "Time slot is already taken"
+                     }

       400:
         description: Server cannot process the request due to a client error.